 Inspiration Port Credit was launched May 9, 2012 by City Council.
 Subsequently, a series of public meeting and community workshops were held for residents to share their ideas and opinions on the key waterfront sites.
-The project team will present their final report to City Council, laying out a vision for the two areas in the Spring of 2013.
+The project team will present their final report to City Council, laying out a vision for the two areas in 2014.